When a person visits your website, their purpose is to see if they trust you

 No one calls a doctor unless they are sick.
 Many people try to fix it themselves with home remedies and information they get online.
 So by the time they call your office, they are even sicker and desperate for help.

 Who answers your phone?
 A robot?
+No one?
 That’s the worst thing that can happen when you are sick, anxious and need help.

 For goodness sake, answer the darn phone!